Implementing simple hash tables in Racket

 What we have so far works great, except there's one problem: we only allocate the size of our hash once, when we initiate it with (make-hash).
 That means that as we fill up our hash with more values, we will start to get a lot more collisions, and with that, worse performance.
 To mitigate this, we can dynamically increase the size of the hash table when it starts to fill up.

 One way to implement this is to keep track of a load factor, or the ratio between the number of values stored in the table and its size.
-When this load factor crosses a certain threshold, say 80% capacity, we will increase the size of our table.3
+When this load factor crosses a certain threshold, say 80% capacity, we will increase the size of our table.

-In order to do this, let's edit our struct to also hold a counter for the number of items that are held in the table4.
+In order to do this, let's edit our struct to also hold a counter for the number of items that are held in the table.
 This counter should start at 0 when a new hash is created, so let's give it an auto-value of 0:

 Now as we fill up the table and the load factor crosses 80%, the table will be automatically resized.